 - Coolant system fluids

-In December 2017 we acquired our first HPLC.
+This is our first high performance liquid chromatography system (HPLC).
 It is currently using a UV detector and has a ternary gradient capability as well as a column oven thus providing high level of customised chromatographic conditions.

 The HPLC allow SMS to provide additional methods include dyes in diesel fuels, Poly Aromatic Hydrocarbons (PAH) in foods and can be further expanded with alternative detector modules (Fluorescence, Conductivity, etc. ) in the future.